megz14/autocraft/README.md

+# AutoCraft
-# AutoCraft: Diffusion-Based Minecraft Structure Generation from Natural Language
+a Diffusion-Based Minecraft Structure Generation from Natural Language

 ## Setup